soonspacejs/examples/libs/three-mesh-bvh/README.md

 ## Asynchronous Generation

 _NOTE WebWorker syntax is inconsistently supported across bundlers and sometimes not supported at all so the GenerateMeshBVHWorker class is not exported from the package root.
-If needed the code from `src/worker` can be copied and modified to accomodate a particular build process._
+If needed the code from `src/worker` can be copied and modified to accommodate a particular build process._

 ```js
 import { GenerateMeshBVHWorker } from 'three-mesh-bvh/src/workers/GenerateMeshBVHWorker.js';